tdewin/best-practices-guide/anatomy/replication.md

 This diagram illustrates the replication process with the NBD transport mode used for reading and writing VM data.
-For examples of the Direct SAN Access and HotAdd transport modes, see the “Backup Anatomy” section above in this Appendix.
+For examples of the Direct SAN/NFS Access and HotAdd transport modes, see the “Backup Anatomy” section above in this Appendix.

 ![](../media/image69.png)